parallaxinc/PropellerIDE/README.md

 PropellerIDE rocks your socks with tons of awesome features:

-* Totally cross-platform, running on Windows, Mac, Linux, even Raspberry Pi!
+* Cross-platform, running on Windows, Mac, Linux, even Raspberry Pi!
 * Deeply integrated Propeller tools are your best friend
 * Clean, uncluttered user interface with redesigned searchable project view
 * Modular components can be used in new applications